CodeDFranky/threesysapi_demo/README.md

 ## demo url: https://threesysapidemo.up.railway.app/

 ### this is a demo web application making use of the novel threesysapi.
-wich may be accessed through:
+which may be accessed through: https://threesysapi.up.railway.app/
-https://threesysapi.up.railway.app/

 ### developed by: